ezclap-tv/mu-lang/tour.md

 // patterns can be (almost) arbitrarily nested, for example:
 // matches the last item in the last array 3 levels deep [.., [[.., 0]]] -> {}
-// matches an enum tuple variant with a deeply nested struct .Tuple({ a: { b: { c: 0..10 } } }) -> {}
+// matches an enum tuple variant with a deeply nested record .Tuple({ a: { b: { c: 0..10 } } }) -> {}
 */
 ```